GiovaniSerra/networking-labs/CCNA/basic/link-aggregation/README.md

 Before bundling physical links into a Port-Channel, verify strict parameter parity across all member interfaces:

-**1. Speed & Duplex:** Identical transmission speed and full-duplex operation across all member ports.
+1. **Speed & Duplex:** Identical transmission speed and full-duplex operation across all member ports.
-**2. Switchport Mode:** All interfaces must share the exact same operational mode (access on the same VLAN ID, or trunk with identical allowed VLAN lists and native VLANs).
+2. **Switchport Mode:** All interfaces must share the exact same operational mode (`access` on the same VLAN ID, or `trunk` with identical allowed VLAN lists and native VLANs).
-**3. Encapsulation:** Identical trunk encapsulation protocol (switchport trunk encapsulation dot1q).
+3. **Encapsulation:** Identical trunk encapsulation protocol (`switchport trunk encapsulation dot1q`).
-**4. Layer 3 Consistency:** For routed EtherChannels, execute no switchport on physical member interfaces before configuring IP addressing on the logical Port-Channel.
+4. **Layer 3 Consistency:** For routed EtherChannels, execute `no switchport` on physical member interfaces before configuring IP addressing on the logical Port-Channel.

 ---